portfedh/portafolio_grafana_2024/README.md

 Contributions file: The CSV file should have the date and amount of every deposit or withdrawal you've made to that account.
 Deposits to the account should be positive numbers (+) and withdrawals from the account should be negative (-) numbers.

 Account balance file: The CSV file should have a date value with the last day of each month and the total balance of the bank statement for that month.
-If you add more than one bank account, the date range in bothfile must match, even if the balance is $0 for one of the accounts.
+If you add more than one bank account, the date range in both files must match, even if the balance is $0 for one of the accounts.

 Trade history file: The CSV file should have the date, the company ticker, and each trade you´ve made in that account (buy or sell, not dividends).
 Buying shares should be written as positive numbers (+) and selling shares as negative (-) numbers.